 Paul Kletzki (1900-1973) was once a very promising composer and conductor, supported by Toscanini and Wilhelm Furtwängler, who had invited him to conduct the Berlin Philharmonic in 1925.
-After being forced to flee Nazi Germany, followed by Fascist Italy and the Stalinist Soviet Union, he eventually settled in Switzerland.
-Overwhelmed by the horrors of the Second World War, in which he lost a large part of his family, he gave up composition, feeling that his inspiration had been depletedn and devoted himself solely to conducting.
-As a naturalized Swiss, he had the honor of being chosen in 1967 to succeed Ernest Ansermet as music director of the Orchestre de la Suisse Romande.
+After being forced to flee Nazi Germany, followed by fascist Italy and the Stalinist Soviet Union, he eventually settled in Switzerland.
+Overwhelmed by the horrors of the Second World War, in which he lost a large part of his family, he gave up composition, feeling that his inspiration had been depleted, and devoted himself entirely to conducting.
+As a naturalized Swiss citizen, he had the honor of being chosen in 1967 to succeed Ernest Ansermet as music director of the Orchestre de la Suisse Romande.
 In that same year, he had recorded a highly acclaimed complete set of the Beethoven Symphonies with the Czech Philharmonic.

 Istomin met Kletzki in America when he was music director of the Dallas Symphony, from 1958 to 1961.
 Afterwards, he joined him for two wonderful concerts in Montreux and Paris.
 Their mutual understanding was natural, as they both shared a scrupulous respect for the score and the will to put themselves entirely at the service of the composer.

 1963, September 10.
 Montreux.
 Beethoven, Concerto No. 4 & Triple Concerto (with Stern and Rose).
 Warsaw National Philharmonic.
 Recorded concert.

 1965, May 11.
 Paris, Théâtre des Champs Elysées.
 Brahms, Concerto No. 2.
 Orchestre National de l’ORTF.
 Recorded concert.

 No available information about their concerts in Dallas.